Where to Place and How to Install Your Over-the-Air TV Antenna

 Alternatively, a balcony or other outdoor space can be a great location to install your TV antenna, especially for those living in condos or apartments.

-If you don’t feel comfortable installing an antenna yourself, a quick online search can connect you with a local TV antenna installation expert.
+If you don’t feel comfortable installing an outdoor antenna yourself, do not do so.
+A quick online search can connect you with a local TV antenna installation expert.

-Pieces of flat coaxial cable are available to purchase which make it easy to thread the antenna’s cabling through a window or door.
+Flat coaxial cable is available for purchase which makes it easy to thread the antenna’s cabling through a window or door.

 Indoor TV antennas are easier to position and install and are designed to blend into your decor, such as near a window or patio door.
 If your home has multiple stories, an upstairs window is preferable.
 However, be sure to avoid windows or doors with metallic mesh coverings or reflective coatings as these can block the TV signals.